burakkazimyilmaz/burakkazimyilmaz.github.io/_pages/research.md

 Drafts are available upon request.

-- Pave the Way to Diversion: Increased Saliency of Foreign Policy at the Times of Economic Hardships. (with [Efe Tokdemir](https://www.efetokdemir.com/)). (under review)
+- Pave the Way to Diversion: Increased Saliency of Foreign Policy at Times of Economic Hardships. (with [Efe Tokdemir](https://www.efetokdemir.com/)). (under review)
   -   <details>

         <summary>Abstract</summary>